 Founded in 1756, Lititz earned the title of Coolest Small Town in America in 2013.
 Nine years later, it still lives up to the honor, especially for a history nerd like me.
 If you are looking for an urban adventure that doesn’t require any bushwhacking, check out the Lititz Historical Foundation’s “Walking Tour of Main Street.”
-I recently took their trip back in time with some friends and family.
+I took their trip back in time with some friends and family.
 Everyone thoroughly enjoyed it.

 What to Expect